TykTechnologies/tyk-docs/tyk-docs/content/developer-support/tyk-streams/bloblang/walthrough.md

 }
 ```

 Which is a (neatly formatted) replica of the input document.
 This is the result of our mapping because we assigned the entire input document to the root of our new thing.
-However, you won't get far in life by trapping yourself in the past, let's create a brand new document by assigning a fresh object to the root:
+Let's create a brand new document by assigning a fresh object to the root:

 ```coffee
 root = {}